 Ground-level ozone is likely to be worse in some locations.
-Ozone levels in the eastern states rose significantly during the hottest year on record in the United States in 2012.8 Higher temperatures increase the likelihood that the precursor gases will react to form ground-level ozone, making to harder to protect people from this most widespread air pollutant.
-Researchers repeatedly found that the risk of premature death increased with higher levels of ozone.9 Ozone causes asthma attacks and respiratory distress, and may increase cardiovascular harm, risk of harm to the central nervous system and the risk of low birth weight in newborns.10
+Climate change brings the likely increase in temperature, which is a key precursor to the formation of ozone.
+Higher temperatures increase the likelihood that the precursor gases will react to form ground-level ozone, making to harder to protect people from this most widespread air pollutant.
+Researchers repeatedly found that the risk of premature death increased with higher levels of ozone.
+Ozone causes asthma attacks and respiratory distress, and may increase cardiovascular harm, risk of harm to the central nervous system and the risk of low birth weight in newborns.